 Informing our members of the latest developments

 IPEM aims to inform its members of relevant developments in the areas of medical physics and biomedical engineering and technology.
-We disseminate news to our members via the monthly newsletter, our twitter feed, in the news highlights on our homepage and via our quarterly members' magazine, SCOPE.
+We disseminate news to our members via a weekly news update, a monthly newsletter, our twitter feed, in the news highlights on our homepage and via our quarterly members' magazine, SCOPE.

 Are you an IPEM member with news to share?

 We can publish your news via the newsletter or as a news item online, or perhaps promote it to the press.
-To submit news for dissemination to IPEM members, or to discuss a possible press story, please contact Sean Edmunds at email@example.com or telephone 01904 610821.
+To submit news for dissemination to IPEM members, or to discuss a possible press story, please contact email@example.com

 IPEM's member communications also offer advertising opportunities.